TecKnow/obsidian-cooking-and-dining/Consumables/Droste alternatives.md

 ### Double dark cocoa blend
 A mix of Dutch-processed and black cocoa

+### Burgundy cocoa
+This is a dutch process cocoa with high cocoa butter content.
+It supposedly has a fudge-like flavor.

 ### Bensdorp cocoa powder
-This is their straight Dutch-processed cocoa.
+This is their conventional Dutch-processed cocoa.

 ### Black cocoa
 This cocoa is double Dutch-processed, and KA suggests it should be used sparingly and in combination with a regular Dutch-processed cocoa.